alexander-ding/enhancements/keps/sig-windows/3636-windows-csi-host-process-pods/README.md

 -->

-- Identify the pros/cons of the different ways to transition CSI Drivers to become HostProcess containers - This includes changes in dependent components like CSI Proxy, it also includes defining the changes in the CSI Drivers.
+- Identify the pros/cons of the different ways to transition CSI Drivers to become HostProcess containers - This includes changes in dependent components like CSI Proxy, as well as defining the changes in the CSI Drivers.
-- Identify the security implications of running CSI Drivers as HostProcess containers - Like the Linux counterpart the cluster needs to have security policies defining in which scenarios it should be enabled, we'll aim to make a similar analysis for Windows.
+- Identify the security implications of running CSI Drivers as HostProcess containers - Like their Linux counterpart, HostProcess containers need to have security policies in place limiting the scenarios in which they are enabled.
+  We provide an analysis on the security implications in this KEP.

 ### Non-Goals